 The speed of dynamically walking humanoid robots is a critical factor in many applications, especially in autonomous robot soccer games.
-In this paper we describe the successful approach undertaken for obtaining the fastest walking humanoid robot in the humanoid robot league of RoboCup 2006 (www.robocup2006.org).
+In this paper we describe the successful approach undertaken for obtaining the fastest walking humanoid robot in the autonomous humanoid robot league of RoboCup 2006.